Street Collection Licensing Policy

 East Cambridgeshire District Council, as the Licensing Authority, is empowered under Section 5 of the Police, Factories, Etc (Miscellaneous Provisions) Act 1916, as amended by the Local Government Act 1972, to licence collections made in ‘any street or public place’ for ‘charitable or other purposes’.

-Although there is no legal requirement for the Council to adopt a policy on how it proposes to licence charitable collections in the East Cambridgeshire district, Members of the Council’s Licensing Committee consider it best practice to adopt such a policy to ensure consistency and transparency in the way the Council carries out its licensing functions in relation to street collections.
+Although there is no legal requirement for the Council to adopt a policy on how it proposes to deal with charitable collections in the East Cambridgeshire district, Members of the Council’s Licensing Committee consider it best practice to adopt such a policy to ensure consistency and transparency.
+On 20 June 2018 the Licensing Committee approved the current Street Collection Licensing Policy, which can be found below.
+Applicants are urged to read through this important document prior to submitting an application.

-To collect money or sell articles for the benefit of charitable or other purposes in England or Wales, you require a street collection licence.
+To collect money or sell articles for the benefit of charitable or other purposes in England or Wales, you require a street collection permit.

-There is no fee payable for a street collection licence.
+There is no fee payable for a street collection permit.

 Before completing your application, your attention is drawn to our privacy and data retention policy.